boxtwentytwo/m2-cloudflare-turnstile/README.md

 Create a Cloudflare Turnstile site and secret key by following the instructions in the [Cloudflare Turnstile documentation](https://developers.cloudflare.com/turnstile/get-started/ "Cloudflare Turnstile documentation").

-Keys can be configured in the Magento admin panel.
-They are configured in the same places as Magento's reCAPTCHA configuration:
+Keys can be configured in the Magento admin panel, in the same places as the built-in reCAPTCHA configuration:

 - **Stores > Configuration > Security > Google reCAPTCHA Admin Panel > Cloudflare Turnstile**
 - **Stores > Configuration > Security > Google reCAPTCHA Storefront > Cloudflare Turnstile**